collective/Products.SimpleGroupsManagement/README.txt

 TODO
 ----

-* By now the management form is well integrated with Plone 2.5 UI and more ugly on Plone3+.
-  In future: drop Plone 2.5 support, or change this to be more pretty on Plone 3.
 * Don't force the Manager to go in ZMI, but handle configuration from Plone UI.
 * Some portalMessage doesn't work correctly.